johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Tom: Because their parents lived on that hill, Jim's parents lived on that hill, down there where that meadow was, and the house was gone already by the time I, when I was a kid and went up there.

-The house was gone, the only thing left was the foundation.
-He had 18 acres of ground.
+The house was gone; the only thing left was the foundation.
+He had eighteen acres of ground.

 Alexis: Did you used to play in that field as a kid, too?

 Tom: Yeah, dad and I would go up there to his house, and Jim was building the house, and dad put the ridge pole up in the rafters, and this was an enormous house.

-It was like 37 feet wide and 50 feet long, stone cased,
+It was like thirty-seven feet wide and fifty feet long, stone cased,

-Alexis: So was Jim your dad's age?
+Alexis: So, was Jim your dad's age?

 Tom: Yeah, they were the same age.
 I don't know which one was six months older.

-Alexis: So he would have been like my mom's grandfather's age, so he kind of would have been like a grandfatherly figure for them.
+Alexis: So, he would have been like my mom's grandfather's age, so he kind of would have been like a grandfatherly figure for them.

 Ruth: Or an uncle or something.

-Tom: And everybody on the hill, no matter who, relatives or not, was aunt and uncle, grandma and grandpa, even if they weren't your grandma and grandpa.
+Tom: And everybody on the hill, no matter who, relatives or not, was aunt and uncle, grandma, and grandpa, even if they weren't your grandma and grandpa.
 But that was how we showed respect.

 Alexis: I guess we should probably say Pap is the term our family uses for grandfather.